KevinAst/MyWeb/FireWithin/SermonSeries.md

 ## Current Series

-Here are the sermon series that are currently active now:
+These are the sermon series that are currently active now:

 - {{book.CurSermonSeries_Sundays}}
 - {{book.CurSermonSeries_MidWeek}}